nmajor/nmajor-src/_posts/2018-09-01-serverless-framework-executable-binaries-aws-lambda.md

     module.exports = WebpackBinPermission;

 As you can see, its pretty simple and all it does it changes the permissions of everything in the `/bin` folder to `755`.
 And for me it works like a charm.

+Put that plugin code in a new file called `webpack-bin-permissions.js`.Then at the top of your webpack config file, import it like this:

+    const WebpackBinPermission = require('webpack-bin-permissions')

 To then to use it, you just have to pair it with the [copy-webpack-plugin](https://webpack.js.org/plugins/copy-webpack-plugin/ "https://webpack.js.org/plugins/copy-webpack-plugin/") in your webpack config like this: